Rapid hydrofracture of icy moon shells: insights from glaciology: Introduction

-Slow density-driven downward transport of temperate ice (ice containing a percentage liquid water) through an icy moon shell has been considered as a mechanism that would prevent the formation of perched water bodies \citep{Karlstrom2014Near-surfaceColumbia, Carnahan2022Surface-To-OceanEuropa, Hesse2022DownwardPercolation, Kalousova2024EvolutionTitan}, but the possible implications of rapid hydrofracture have not thus far been explored.
+Slow density-driven downward transport of temperate ice (ice at the pressure-dependent melting point containing a small percentage of liquid water) through an icy moon shell has been considered as a mechanism that would \track{limit the longevity} of perched water bodies \citep{Karlstrom2014Near-surfaceColumbia, Carnahan2022Surface-To-OceanEuropa, Hesse2022DownwardPercolation, Kalousova2024EvolutionTitan}. \track{Linear elastic fracture mechanics has furthermore been used to investigate downwards dry fracturing on Europa, and upwards fracturing from the ice-ocean interface} \citep{Lee2005MechanicsShell, Rudolph2009FractureShells, Craft2016FracturingEuropa, Poinelli2019CrevasseEuropa}. \track{However,} the possible implications of rapid \track{downwards} hydrofracture \track{from perched water bodies have} not thus far been explored.
 In this paper I cover two perched water body settings: one formed through convective and tidal heating (Fig. 1a) and a second formed by a meteorite impact (Fig. 1d).
-Each of these water bodies may then be separated from the ice surface by a mechanically strong ice layer (Figs. 1b, e) or a weak melange of ice, water, and slush (Figs. 1c, f).
-Calculating the stresses governing hydrofracture in a simplified two-dimensional plane indicates that full-thickness hydrofracture is possible when a mechanically strong lid is not present given a sufficient supply of water.
+Each of these water bodies may then be separated from the ice surface by a mechanically strong ice layer (Figs. 1b, e) or a weak melange of ice, water, and slush (Figs. 1c, f)\track{, such as that commonly found in Greenlandic fjords (e.g. \citealp{Todd2014AreGreenland})}.
+Calculating the stresses governing hydrofracture in a simplified two-dimensional plane indicates that full-thickness hydrofracture is possible when a mechanically strong lid is not present, \track{provided there is} a sufficient supply of water.
 I suggest hydrofracture may be more likely in the event of a meteorite strike that also provides an initial fracture site.
-Such a mechanism may explain chaos terrain formation if violent drainage prompts surface collapse, and provides a clear pathway for the transport of organics and oxidants into the subsurface ocean.
+Such a mechanism may \track{be associated with} chaos terrain formation if violent drainage prompts surface collapse, \track{providing} a clear pathway for the transport of organics and oxidants into the subsurface ocean.
 I focus on Europa, but the results are applicable to any ice shell setting.